lirantal/slides-typescript-security/slides-40m.md

 :: content ::

-- Let's drop the use of `any`
+- Drop the use of `any`
-- Let's use TypeScript to define the query parameter as a string
+- Use TypeScript to define the query parameter as a string

 ```ts{5}
 class UserController {